 In the ancient Egyptian religion, priests would often separate their many gods into the groups of three family members, known as Triads.
-Khonsu was the part of the Triad of Thebes, together with the goddess of the sky Mut, who was his mother, and the god of air Amun, his father.
+Khonsu became, during the New Kingdom, part of the Triad of Thebes, together with the goddess of the sky Mut, who was his mother, and the god of air Amun, his father.
 Throughout Egypt, there were many shrines and temples that celebrated the Triad of Thebes.
-However, their cult had a center in the city of Karnak, which was the part of the ancient city Luxor or Thebes, where their colossal temple complex was located.
+However, their cult had a center in the city of Karnak, which was the part of the ancient city of Luxor or Thebes, where their colossal temple complex was located.
 It was called The Great Temple of Khonsu.

 Khonsu and the Cannibal Hymn

 But Khonsu did not start as a benevolent, protective god.
 During the Old Kingdom, Khonsu was considered a more violent and dangerous deity.
 In the Pyramid Texts, he appears as a part of The Cannibal Hymn, where he is described as a blood-thirsty god who helps the dead king capture and devour other gods.

 Khonsu’s Association with Other Deities

 Some myths claim that Khonsu was Thoth‘s companion, another Egyptian deity associated with the measurement of time as well as the Moon.
 Khonsu was sometimes referred to as The Chronographer or The Divider of the Months because the Egyptians based their calendar on the Moon’s regular cycles and divided the lunar year into twelve months.